cascademedia/eventlib/README.md

 publisher.subscribe('my-topic', subscriber);
 ```

-Also, when you no longer have use for a subscriber, you may also remove it from the publisher itself.
+When you no longer have use for a subscriber, you may remove it from the publisher itself.
 ```javascript
 var subscriber = function (data) {
     console.log(data.value);